 Using a Taser in a Prohibited Location

 Additionally, it is also a crime to carry a stun gun in certain locations, including the secure area of an airport, state and local government buildings, public school grounds and places where public meetings are held.
 It is easy to understand how a person could be carrying a stun gun and forget to put it down to visit one of these locations, so if you are charged with carrying a stun gun in a restricted location, an attorney may be able to have the charges against you dropped.

-If you have any questions about stun gun ownership or possession laws, please call San Diego defense lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024.
+If you have any questions about stun gun and taser laws in California, please call violent crimes lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Yamashita Yohei